crisbee/IntroToDataPowerOnDockerLab/README.md

 This lab is perfect for you if:
 * You are just starting out with DataPower.
 * You are a current DataPower customers who want to move to using a containerized DataPower deployment.
+* You are a manager who wants to better understand the tools your team is using.
 * You want to know the basics about how software is deplopyed with containers.
 * You want to know how the most popular open source tools for containers and version control work together.

+### Author contact
+Contact me at chase.horvath@ibm.com with comments and questions.

 # Pre-requisites
-## Knowledge
+### Knowledge
 You should have a basic knowledge of how to access and work in the Linux command line terminal.
+All the commands you will need are provided.
+You really just need to know that it exists and know how to open it.

-## The computer you will be doing this lab on needs
+### The computer you will be doing this lab on needs...
 The easiest way to make sure you have the right setup is to contact chase.horvath@ibm.com and request an online environment.

 #### If not using a supplied environemnt